 “Neither this, nor the previous studies, provides data specific to income,” said Wexler of the findings.
-Yet, with the “widespread tendency to confuse poverty with neglect,” wrote Wexler in a blogpost on the topic, this means “we’re talking almost exclusively about impoverished families.”
+Yet, with the “widespread tendency to confuse poverty with neglect,” wrote Wexler on the topic, “this means “we’re talking almost exclusively about impoverished families.”

 But that’s not all.